-Any future development will need to integrate into the existing local character created by the Oakes Centre shops, and the St Barnabas Anglican Church, and consider appropriate interfaces with the neighbouring character areas.
+Any future development will need to integrate into the existing local character created by the St Barnabas Anglican Church, and consider appropriate interfaces with the neighbouring character areas.
 Scale and detailing at the lower levels will provide an important transition as the area undergoes change into the future.